 You can choose to wear a top and bottoms or a dress under your blazer.
 My advice is to try and find pieces you can dress down and wear casually to get the most out of them all year round.
 You can also jazz up your look with some fun printed socks or if you are into pins, stick one to your blazer lapel.

 Ideally, go for button-up shirts or blouses in white, grey or black.
-Alternatively, tops in neutral colours or with small prints should be ok too.
-You could totally wear a turtleneck top underneath your blazer too.
+Alternatively, tops in neutral colours or with small prints should be OK too.
+You could totally wear a turtleneck top underneath your blazer.
 Super chic!
 The neckline of your top should be high enough to cover cleavage and not gape if you bend forward.
 A good measure would be to place your hand on your chest so that your thumb is touching your collar bones at the base of your neck.
 Where the edge of your pinky finger is hitting should be the lowest your neckline goes.
 Refer to the Pinterest Board for tops with appropriate necklines.

 If you go for a dress under your blazer, make sure it hits on or below the knee, covers up your chest and isn’t too clingy.
 The same colour and fit suggestions apply as tops.

 Whether you choose to wear pants or a skirt is totally up to you but this is where you can stray from the classic pencil skirt or suit pants.
 You should keep the colour simple like the colour of your blazer but the style can be a little bit different.
-You could wear culottes or wide leg trousers or ankle-cropped chinos instead of regular suit pants.
+You could wear culottes, wide leg trousers or ankle-cropped chinos instead of regular suit pants.
 If you do choose to wear a skirt it should sit on or below the knee and you should wear stockings.
 Pants should not be shorter than a cropped ankle length.
 The fit of your bottoms should not be too skin tight.
 No body-con here people!
-As long as it compliments your blazer in terms of colour it should be ok.
-Again, I think its best to avoid prints when it comes to your bottoms but a fabric with a subtle texture should be ok.
+As long as it compliments your blazer in terms of colour it should be OK.
+Again, I think its best to avoid prints when it comes to your bottoms but a fabric with a subtle texture should be fine.
 Ideal bottom colours would be black, grey or navy because they pair well with most colours.

 The shoes you choose to wear should be: